PasamonteG/SQLDI_Install/SQLAdriaLab/LAB1-SDI_installation.md

 If you want to make additional RACF userids able to operate SQLDI, those users would also need similar customisation as the following steps for AIDBADM.

-With the TSO command `tso lu iadbadm omvs` you can display the RACF user profile, or you can go using the panels:
+With the TSO command `tso lu aidbadm omvs` you can display the RACF user profile, or you can go using the panels:

 * ISPF main panel
 * m.3 ( for RACF )